A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Acknowledgements

 \section{Acknowledgements}

 The authors thank George Becker and Romain Meyer for providing useful and insightful comments on the manuscript.
-SEIB acknowledges funding from the European Research Council (ERC) under the European Union's Horizon2020 research and innovation programme (grant agreement No.~669253).
+SEIB acknowledges funding from the European Research Council (ERC) under the European Union's Horizon2020 research and innovation programme (grant agreements No.~669253 `First Light' and No.~740246 `Cosmic Gas').
 ACE acknowledges support by NASA through the NASA Hubble Fellowship grant\#HF2-51434 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.

 This research has made use of NASA's Astrophysics Data System, and open-source projects including \texttt{ipython} \citep{ipython}, \texttt{scipy} \citep{scipy}, \texttt{numpy} \citep{numpy}, \texttt{astropy} \citep{astropy1,astropy2}, \texttt{scikit-learn} \citep{scikit-learn} and \texttt{matplotlib} \citep{matplotlib}.